Welcome

 Mission

 My name is Roger Fairholm and I live in England.
 Peter Fairholm, my father, and I had a shared hobby of researching our family history.
 In particular, we were trying to compile the most complete family trees possible for the Fairholm and Fairholme families - and all known variants - throughout the world - from the start of records up to the present day.
-Since my father's death in 2020 I have continued with the research, although I do not have as much knowledge about the Scottish side of things as he did.
+Since my father's death in 2020 I have continued with the research, although I do not have as much immediate awareness of the Scottish side of things as he did.
+There are two articles about him under English Branches Derby.

 Although our family numbers are small when compared to other surnames, researching the family tree is still a big task.
 The public records in England and Scotland do not contain all the information which is helpful or important or interesting.
 In addition, many family members live in other countries.
 We continue to look for information which will expand or fill in or link our existing trees together, as well as for stories and photographs to turn the dull facts into real lives.
 It could take many years to do this thoroughly, but we hoped that it could be speeded up if we were able to work with other people who were also interested.